 Niacin is commonly used to lower elevated LDL (“bad”) cholesterol and triglyceride (fat) levels in the blood and is more effective in increasing HDL (“good”) levels than other cholesterol-lowering medications.

-High doses of niacin medications are used to prevent development of atherosclerotic vascular changes (plaque along the blood vessels that cause blockage).
+High doses of niacin medications are used to prevent the development of atherosclerotic vascular changes (plaque along the blood vessels that cause blockage).
 Niacin can reduce recurrent heart attack and peripheral vascular disease (atherosclerosis of the blood vessels in the legs that can cause pain with walking, called intermittent claudication) in those with the condition.

-B3, as niacinamide, may improve arthritis symptoms.
+B3, like niacinamide, may improve arthritis symptoms.

 Supplemental B complex vitamins (including B12, B9, B3, B2, and B1) exert a protective effect against cataracts.

 Dietary Source: beets, brewer’s yeast, organ meats, fish, seeds and nuts. brewer’s yeast, beef liver, beef kidney, pork, turkey, chicken, veal, sunflower seeds, and peanuts.